giancarlocuticchia/Master-sThesis/README.md

 ## Our work
 We focused on the single 4-times scale of the EDSR model on pathological images.
 We trained the EDSR x4 model using 2 different datasets, each composed of High-Resolution (HR) images and their corresponding Low-Resolution (LR) downscalings (by a factor 4), studied the performance in terms of the image quality between the Super-Resolution (SR) upscalings of the LR images compared to the HR versions, and applied our last trained model to synthetic generated pathological images.

+In our work, we also:

+* made some modifications to the original code, by adding two new files ([freeze.py](https://github.com/giancarlocuticchia/Master-sThesis/blob/main/EDSR-PyTorch/src/freeze.py) and [main_use.py](https://github.com/giancarlocuticchia/Master-sThesis/blob/main/EDSR-PyTorch/src/main_use.py)), and a new argument (save_models_each);
+* produced a sort of Documentation of our understanding of the PyTorch Implementation of the EDSR x4 model, also including pertinent explanations of our contributions.

-In our work we also made some modifications to the original code, added two new files ([freeze.py](https://github.com/giancarlocuticchia/Master-sThesis/blob/main/EDSR-PyTorch/src/freeze.py) and [main_use.py](https://github.com/giancarlocuticchia/Master-sThesis/blob/main/EDSR-PyTorch/src/main_use.py)) and a new argument (save_models_each).
-These modifications were meant to fit our work, and are in no means improvements or replacements of any kind to the original work made by the authors of the model.
-We also produced a sort of Documentation of our understanding of the PyTorch Implementation of the EDSR x4 model, as well as the pertinent explanations of our contributions.
+These contributions were meant to facilitate our work, and are in no means improvements or replacements of any kind to the original work made by the authors of the model.

 ## The content of this repository